borgermeister/ansible_zscaler/README.md

 ### Zscaler OneAPI credentials

 In order to use the Ansible playbooks and roles in this repository, you will need to generate Zscaler OneAPI credentials.
-You can obtain these by logging into the Zscaler Admin Portal and navigating to the OneAPI section (***Administration -> API Configuration -> OneAPI***).
+You can obtain these by logging into the [Zscaler Experience Center](https://console.zscaler.com) and navigating to the OneAPI section (***Administration -> API Configuration -> OneAPI***).

 At this moment Zscaler OneAPI is only supported on the ZIA collection.
 When using the ZPA collection you will need to use the Legacy API.